 1 To help you draft a winning pitch, begin by searching for sample professional profiles or resume summaries for a career you're interested in.
-Find 1 that achieves this recipe for success:
+Find 1 that achieves this recipe for success: Identified who they are in their career field or one they canice to enter

-- Identifies who they are in their career field or one they aspire to enter - Acknowledges relevant strengths or accomplishments - Highlights their value to the workplace or career path - Demonstrates their career goal or underlying motivation - 2 Save the winning sample to the career profile in Xello, using the Storyboard found at the bottom career's page. - 3 Begin drafting your own pitch by following the tips below.
+- Identifies who they are in their career field or one they aspire to enter

+Acknowledges relevant strengths or accomplishments - Highlights their value to the workplace or career path - Demonstrates their career goal or underlying motivation - 2 Save the winning sample to the career profile in Xello, using the Storyboard found at the bottom career's page. - 3 Begin drafting your own pitch by following these tips.
 Don't sweat over it, you'll have more time to perfect your pitch in Xello's Job Interviews lesson.